Where a European national commits a crime in the UK and is sentenced to a term of imprisonment, they will often be subject to deportation proceedings.

 Human rights provisions do apply to European deportation cases, but they are rarely relied upon due to the relatively low level of protection they offer compared to European regulations.

-Annoyingly for the purist, the European rules are regularly lumped together by commentators with ‘human rights’ protections, by Michael Portillo, for example, on the Moral Maze in 2011 referring to the brutal killing of headteacher Stephen Lawrence by Italian Learco Chindamo in the mid-1990s.
+Annoyingly for the purist, the European rules are regularly lumped together by commentators with ‘human rights’ protections, by Michael Portillo, for example, on the Moral Maze in 2011 referring to the brutal killing of headteacher Philip Lawrence by Italian Learco Chindamo in the mid-1990s.
 That case was governed not by human rights rules, but by European regulations (as well explained here).

 The three levels of protection